kpoloney/create_aip/README.md

 This script creates METS files for Islandora objects.
 The script uses Islandora field models taxonomy and `memberOf` information to convey parent-child relationships.

-The script has two arguments:
+The script has one argument:
 - `--config` points to the configuration YAML file.

 If no NAAN is given in the configuration file, the script will use the Islandora URL for the METS `FLocat` field.